sinharrajesh/dbtools/README.md

 ````
 gplusextended.py <altmetricId> post
 ````
-This will dump all possible information that altmetric has about a googple+ post on standard output
+This will dump all possible information that altmetric has about a google+ post on standard output

 all the above three are CSV files delimited by $

-## Altmetrc data directory
+## Altmetric data directory

 This is a running directory which stores data as gathered from several scripts